Timmy80/minecraft-vanilla/README.md

 This option must be assigned on the `minecraft serve` call.
 By default, this is enabled in the Docker container on the port 8000.

+In case of a reverse proxy you can customize the path prefix to have _example.com/mc-serv1/_ with the parameter:
+*MC_WEB_PATH_PREFIX*=/mc-serv1

 # How to build

 To build the latest image locally: